stokasz/claude-code-multiagent/README.md

-# Multi-agent development for Claude Code
+# Claude Code Multi-Agent Development

 <img width="3234" height="1904" alt="image_2025-10-27_15-05-35" src="https://github.com/user-attachments/assets/fbd8419e-8632-47d8-a0e5-143b2a7602c5" />

-Run Claude Code on different AI models (Grok, Gemini, GPT or any from 500+ on OpenRouter) in parallel. each in its own container, its own branch. compare. merge the best.
+Run Claude Code on different AI models (Grok, Gemini, GPT or any from 500+ on OpenRouter) in parallel.
+Each Claude Code instance creates a separate branch from your current one, and runs in a different Docker container.

-never wonder "would another model have done better?"

-## why this matters

-when you ask an AI to build something, you get one approach. but what if gpt-5 would have made better architectural choices? what if gemini handles edge cases you didn't think of?
+You can also use this tool to set up Claude Code with any free model available via OpenRouter's API, and use Claude Code for free!

+## Why Multi-Agent?

-mad runs them in parallel. same task, different models, isolated environments. you see all approaches, pick the winner. it's like being a game master for a battle royale, where each model is a contestant and you pick the winner.
+Get multiple models to work on the same problem, so you can merge the one with the best results.
+It's like being a game master for a battle royale, where each model is a contestant and you pick the winner.

-i found tooling like Claude Code Router or Claude Code Proxy to be either missing parallel execution w/ containers, or too complex to set up.
+I found tooling like Claude Code Router or Claude Code Proxy to be either missing parallel execution w/ containers.

-ps. you can use this to run Claude Code for free with OpenRouter's free models like Deepseek.

-**how it works:**
+**How it works:**

-- choose any 4 models from openrouter's 500+ options
+- Choose any 4 models from OpenRouter's 500+ options
-- run 4 models in parallel (you pick which 4)
+- Run 4 models in parallel (you pick which 4)
-- each runs Claude Code in a separate docker container
+- Each runs Claude Code in a separate docker container
-- each works on a separate git branch via worktrees
+- Each works on a separate git branch via worktrees
-- watch them all in tmux 2x2 grid
+- Watch them all in tmux 2x2 grid
-- compare implementations with `mad compare`
+- Compare implementations with `mad compare`
-- merge the best one with `mad merge <model>`
+- Merge the best one with `mad merge <model>`

-- currently only macOS supported (sorry windows guys) / porting to linux is trivial
+*currently only macOS supported (sorry windows guys) / porting to linux is trivial

-## setup
+## Setup

 ```bash
 # install docker desktop from docker.com/products/docker-desktop